juju/docs/README.md

 9. Create a pull request.
-This is easily done in the web interface of Github: navigate to your branch on the web interface and hit the compare button - this will allow you to compare across forks to the juju/docs master branch, which is where your changes will hopefully end up. the comparison will show you a diff of the changes  - it is useful to look over this to avoid mistakes.
+This is easily done in the web interface of Github: navigate to your branch on the web interface and hit the compare button - this will allow you to compare across forks to the juju/docs master branch, which is where your changes will hopefully end up.
+The comparison will show you a diff of the changes  - it is useful to look over this to avoid mistakes.
 Then click on the button to Create a pull request.
    Add any useful info about the changes in the comments (e.g. if it fixes an